Accenture/mercury/system/rest-spring/README.md

 # rest-spring library

-This is a customized Spring Boot with the platform-core library for writing composable application.
+This is a pre-configured Spring Boot container with platform-core library for writing composable application.